Logos Word of God – BT7

 Fifthly, we also have to keep in mind who the audience is that NT writers are speaking to when they refer to any ‘portions of’ graphe scripture, even if they are prophetic.
 If you do a careful analysis of every OT citation within the NT, you will find that they were ALWAYS done for a Jewish audience who would naturally revere the scriptures as authoritative, likely understand their meaning, and thus hopefully be convinced of the NT argument.
 However, you will NEVER see this done for a Gentile audience who could care less, wouldn’t understand, and thus not be convinced.
 This is the first rule of effective speaking – “know thy audience!”
 You can look at the dates of books and see the difference!
 Books written before the time when Paul & Barnabas turned away from the Jews to the Gentiles in Acts 13:45-46 around 48 AD, books especially after 64 AD Jewish Wars, and definitely books after the Jewish dispersion in 70 AD with the destruction of Jerusalem were predominantly written to Jewish-Christian audiences, unless clearly designated otherwise.
 Know thy audience!
 We especially see a change in vocabulary and scripture references in later Christian writers written predominantly to Gentiles!

 Sixth, we have to keep in mind the radical shift in what was considered the logos “Word of God” from the OT to the NT – see BT3.
 This made it easier and easier to “let go” of the palios “old, antiquated, worn-out, weak, worthless” covenant, scriptures, and ways.
 The Church needed to radically shift to become “ministers of completely-different-in-kind New Covenant, absolutely in fact NOT of the gramma letter but of the Spirit.
 For the gramma letter kills, but the Spirit gives zoe genuine-life” (a).
 The “living, active, sharper than a double-edged sword” (b) is absolutely NOT any bible writings, but Jesus Christ, our High Priest, our Sabbath Rest from scripture’s ‘works’ (c).
 Context defines words!
 The Jewish bible students who “diligently searched/studied the scriptures supposing that they could take hold of zoe genuine-life everlasting” were sorely mistaken!
 These writings were simply there to “testify about Jesus,” but they “ongoingly refused to come to Jesus for that zoe genuine-life” (d), so they missed the whole point!
 Once you have the “real thing” what do you need the “shadow and copy of it” (e) for?
-And so we see over time, the early Church “letting go” more and more of the scriptures. <Notes> a) 2 Corinthians 3:6, b) Hebrew 4:12, c) Hebrews 4:9-11, 14, d) John 5:39-40, e) Hebrews 8:5, 10:1; Colossians 2:17.
+And so we see over time, the early Church “letting go” more and more of the scriptures. <Notes> a) 2 Corinthians 3:6 – see note ‘1B’ of Logos Word of God – BT4 for the singular use of gramma with the definite article to refer to the old covenant or Law viewed as a whole, b) Hebrew 4:12, c) Hebrews 4:9-11, 14, d) John 5:39-40, e) Hebrews 8:5, 10:1; Colossians 2:17.

 Seventh, understanding how Paul has used these other words of “profitable, instruction/teaching, reproof, correction, training/rearing in righteousness, man-of-God, and good work” will clue us in what ‘category/portion/kind of’ scripture he is talking about.
 We will see it’s absolutely NOT the Law!